albertstarfield/projectmaruchitarento/README.md

 # project マルチタレント virtual assistant
 # code not yet published still in early stage
-Project マルチタレント is a multi capabilities virtual assistant AI project that focuses to be as close as jarvis while its core are built upon a hybrid online and offline principle
+Project マルチタレント or (Orion its his/her AI name) is a multi capabilities virtual assistant AI project that focuses to be as close as jarvis while its core are built upon a hybrid online and offline principle

 however his/her capabilities reflect on how powerfull is your computer is